emmVRC/emmVRC-Risky-Function-Request/README.md

 # emmVRC-Risky-Function-Request
+Risky Functions include: Fly, Noclip, Jump, Waypoints, Speed, and Teleporting
-Request a world to be added to the Risky Functions whitelist or blacklist
+Request a world here to be added to the Risky Functions whitelist or blacklist
 Please only submit one request per world

 ### [SUBMIT A REQUEST](https://github.com/emmVRC/emmVRC-Risky-Function-Request/issues "Risky Functions Requests")